niamu/digimon-card-game/README.md

 #### Card Set Header

 **Next 3 bytes (4,5,6,7)**: `01010011 01010100 00110001 00100000`
 - The beginning of the deck storage.
-If the Digi-Egg card group count is 0 then this starts the main deck storage
+If the Digi-Egg card set item count is 0 then this starts the main deck storage
 - 4 ASCII characters which is the card set name that the cards which follow belong to, in this case `"ST1 "` with a space character that is trimmed by the decoder

 **8th byte**: `01000001`
-- Card number zero padding (2 bits) stored as zero-based and the count of the cards in the card group (6 bits)
+- Card number zero padding/leading zeroes (2 bits) stored as zero-based and the count of the card items in the card set (6 bits)
   - Card zero padding: `01`
-  - Card group count: `000001`
+  - Card set item count: `000001`

 #### Cards Within Set